Linuxfabrik/monitoring-plugins/check-plugins/docker-stats/README.md

   --full-name           Use the full container name, for example
                         `traefik_traefik.2.1idw12p2yqp`.
 Without this flag,
                         the name is shortened after the replica number.
-  --warning-cpu WARN_CPU
+  --ignore IGNORE       Ignore containers whose name matches this Python
+                        regular expression.
+Matched against the full container name, even when the displayed name is shortened (see --full-name).
+Case-sensitive by default; use `(?i)`
+                        for case-insensitive matching.
+Can be specified
+                        multiple times.
+Example: `--ignore="^k8s_"` to skip
+                        Kubernetes pod infrastructure containers.
+Example:
+                        `--ignore="(?i)test"` (case-insensitive) to skip any
+                        container with "test" in its name.
+Default: None --match MATCH         Only check containers whose name matches this Python regular expression.
+Matched against the full container name, even when the displayed name is shortened (see --full-name).
+Case-sensitive by default; use `(?i)`
+                        for case-insensitive matching.
+Can be specified
+                        multiple times.
+If both `--match` and `--ignore` are given, a container must match `--match` AND not match `--ignore` to be checked (include first, exclude second).
+Example: `--match="^traefik$"` to pin the
+                        check to one specific container.
+Example:
+                        `--match="(?i)^web"` (case-insensitive) to check every
+                        web container.
+Default: None --no-match-severity {ok,warn,crit,unknown}
+                        State to report when no item matches the filters and nothing is checked.
+Default: ok --warning-cpu WARN_CPU
                         WARN threshold for CPU usage in percent.
 Default: >= 80